- Important information relating to Postgraduate Student Assessment can be found on our Information for Postgraduate Students page.

 I'm an international student in the UK with a visa which has just expired or is expiring shortly, and I am unable to leave because I am self-isolating or travel restrictions are preventing me from returning home - what do I need to do?

-If you’re in the UK and your visa expires between 24 January 2020 and 30 May 2020, then your visa will be extended to 31 May 2020 if you cannot leave the UK because of travel restrictions or self-isolation related to coronavirus (COVID-19).
-You must contact the Coronavirus Immigration Team (CIT) on CIH@homeoffice.gov.uk to update your records if your visa is expiring.
+If you’re in the UK and your visa expires between 24 January 2020 and 30 July 2020, then your visa will be extended to 31 July 2020 if you cannot leave the UK because of travel restrictions or self-isolation related to coronavirus (COVID-19).
+You must complete and submit a Home Office form to update your records if your visa is expiring.
 You will find the form at https://gov.smartwebportal.co.uk/homeoffice/public/webform.asp?id=199&id2=5C97E7.
 It could be very helpful to take a screenshot of the completed form before submitting it, and retain a copy for your own records.

-Please visit the Home Office's website to see the specific information that you will need to provide.
+Please visit the Home Office's website to see the specific information relating to this extension.

 I’m an international student with a Tier 4 visa studying Medicine or Nursing.
 Am I still restricted in the number of hours I can work per week during term time?